 Oh, and I just adore the fact that this game's fans go around claiming to be "old school" and "hardcore" while shunning actual old-school and hardcore games like Wizardry and Nethack and Dwarf Fortress because "lol shit grafx fuck those games".
 They also conveniently ignore the fact that the Souls franchise itself is a "dumbed down" reworking of an actual old-school game franchise they can't even name without checking Google or Wikipedia, let alone honestly claim to have played.
 Hell, they can't even name a single reason why their favorite game is so great that isn't an empty platitude taken word-for-word from one of the top reviews on Metacritic.
 So why is Souls the one and only franchise they ever need to

-Now if you'll excuse me, I'm going to play another "hardcore" game that features a palette comprised of much more than muted greys and browns, far more inspired and varied audio, and an overall level of polish that ensures its gameplay is crisp, well-paced, intuitive and legitimately challenging, rather than simply being difficult because of the shortcomings of its design:
+That's all I have to say about that.
+Now if you'll excuse me, I'm off to play another "hardcore" game that features a palette comprised of much more than muted greys and browns, far more inspired and varied audio, and an overall level of polish that ensures its gameplay is crisp, well-paced, intuitive and legitimately challenging, rather than simply being difficult because of the shortcomings of its design:

 And rather than doing so to engage in meaningless dick-waving, I'll be acting in the interest of an "outdated" concept to today's gamer culture: for my own entertainment.
 GASP!
 Heresy!